Are you looking for the highlights on the North Coast 500 for your upcoming trip?

 25. Castles along the coast

 After John O’Groats, there are two notable castle ruins located on the coast.
-Keiss Castle, a castle ruin that stands on cliffs overlooking Sinclair’s Bay, and Bucholie Castle, which is located on an isolated rocky stack, are only 7 minutes apart.
+Keiss Castle, a castle ruin that stands on cliffs overlooking Sinclair’s Bay, and Bucholie Castle, which is located on an isolated rocky stack, are only 7 minutes driving distance apart.

 Day 7 | Helmsdale to Inverness

 Staying in Helmsdale was a great way to ease ourselves back into civilisation.
 I hadn’t really noticed how far I’d let my mind wander away into the Scottish Highlands until the single track roads started to merge into highways.
 There were still a few notable stops on our journey back to Inverness, however.

 26. Dunrobin Castle